GennadiiIakovlev/gennadii-iakovlev/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD in Political Science
+role: Postdoc in Political Science

 # Organizations/Affiliations to show in About widget
 organizations:
-- name:[censored]
+- name:
   url:
 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include regime change and autocratic politics.